prisma/prisma/README.md

 #### Using Prisma Client to send queries to your database

-Once the Prisma Client is generated, you can import it into your code and send queries to your database.
+Once the Prisma Client is generated, you can import it in your code and send queries to your database.
 This is what the setup code looks like.

 ##### Import and instantiate Prisma Client